Blues mourn passing of Bobby Plager, who died at age 78

-The St. Louis Blues mourned the passing of Bobby Plager, who died at age 78 on Wednesday.
+The St. Louis Blues mourned the death of Bobby Plager, who died at 78 on Wednesday.
 Reports indicate that Plager died due to a car accident.

 You can see Blues GM Doug Armstrong pay tribute to Plager in the video above.
 Here’s the team’s statement about Plager: